BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 Simply put them into your Images folder on your radio's SD Card and you can use it as the image for your model.
 You can rename the image, but be aware it must be only 6 characters long in order to be able to use it.
 They are all transparent PNG images, which looks really nice when being used as a model image.
 If you'd like to make a contribution with your own images, send me an email with the image and I might upload it here.
 The correct resolution is 192x106.

-# Viewing My Example Models
+# Viewing My Example Models (Click image for higher quality)
 If you wish to view my models and setups in order to have an example of how to set up your own models, follow these steps.
+This guide assumes you have already created a profile and flashed your Horus X10/S with OpenTX 2.2.4.

 1. Download SD Contents and .otx file from this repository.

 2. Open the Companion software.

-3. In Companion, make sure your radio profile is set up for the X10/S.  Set SD Structure Path to wherever you put the SD Contents you downloaded from this repository.
+3. In Companion, create a new radio profile for my radio and my SD card contents.
+Set SD Structure Path to wherever you put the SD Contents you downloaded from this repository.
 It's important that you do this because the SD card contains images, sound files, and Lua scripts all of which are used for my models.
+Make sure the SD Structure Path is somewhere other than the one for your own radio.
+Also make sure that when you open my .otx file to view models, the radio profile for my radio is slected so it knows where to get the SD contents when you run the simulator.
 ![](https://github.com/BladeScraper-Designs/Horus-X10S-OpenTX/blob/master/Images/HowTo/Settings.png?raw=true)

 4. Open my .otx file in Companion.
 ![](https://github.com/BladeScraper-Designs/Horus-X10S-OpenTX/blob/master/Images/HowTo/open.png?raw=true)

 5. At this point, you should see a window come up with my models in it.
 If you click Simulate Radio, you should see a virtualized Horus X10/S with my models on it.
 Controlling it with your keyboard can be a bit confusing to get used to, but you can use your mouse as well.
+Use the simulator to browse my models and explore how they are set up.
 ![](https://github.com/BladeScraper-Designs/Horus-X10S-OpenTX/blob/master/Images/HowTo/simulator.png?raw=true)